jeffo777/input-right/README.md

 # Chat To Form

-**Chat To Form is an open-source AI agent that turns voice conversations into verified, structured data.**
+**Chat To Form is an open-source platform that lets you deploy voice agents that turn conversations into perfectly accurate, verified , structured data.**

 This repository contains the code for a complete, production-ready platform that allows you to deploy voice-enabled AI receptionists that can answer questions and reliably capture information from users.